Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-arm/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of November 9, 2022.
+   ChakraCore was updated to version of January 26, 2023.

    =============
    DOCUMENTATION